alxmglk/building-microservices-with-fsharp/slides/index.md

 [Monolith First](https://martinfowler.com/bliki/MonolithFirst.html)

 ***
-## Microservices
+## Microservices to the rescue
 <img src="images/microservices.png" style="background: transparent; border-style: none;"  />

 #### Small autonomous services that work together

 ---
 ## Benefits of the microservices
-* idependent release cycle of each service which ensures lightweight deployments
+* idependent release cycle of each service which ensures more lightweight deployments
-* improved scalability
+* drastically improved scalability
 * freedom to choose the tech stack suitable for particular task
-* each team is responsible for its own set of the microservices

 ---
 ## How about challenges?
-### Welcome to <strike>hell</strike> world of distributed systems
+### Welcome to <strike>hell</strike> the world of distributed systems
 * everything fails all the time
 * additional overhead of the remote calls
 * maintain outbound contracts of the microservices